djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 (In order to know the name of the constraint to drop and recreate, and the full syntax for recreating it, I just checked the table schema in the Postgres shell.
-If you're planning to use this feature, you probably already know how to do that for your database.)
+If you're planning to use the ``DO_NOTHING`` option, you should probably already be on good terms with your particular database and SQL syntax.)

 If we drop our database and re-sync it with this added initial SQL, Postgres will now handle the cascade deletions from cheesemaker to cheese.